rachelmoonstar/Auto-eD/paper.md

 # Content
 The content available in the [Auto-eD package](https://github.com/lindseysbrown/Auto-eD) contains a software package capable of performing automatic differentiation for a function and visualizing this calculation in a table and graphs.
-Additionally, the `Auto-eD` package content contains a learning unit for teaching automatic differentiation through an easily-accessible web application based on this software.
+Additionally, the `Auto-eD` package content contains a unit consisting of four learning module for teaching automatic differentiation through an easily-accessible web application based on this software.

-This module provides content for students at three different levels of experience.
+This unit provides content for students at three different levels of experience.
 Advanced students, familiar with both coding and automatic differentiation, may use the `Auto-eD` package as described in Auto-eD Visualization Software.
 Students who have learned the principles behind automatic differentiation but are less comfortable with coding can test and enhance their understanding by using the [web application](https://autoed.herokuapp.com) as described in Web Application.
 Students who are new to automatic